jschnurr/kubernetes-the-hard-way-on-azure/infra/README.md

 # Provision environment
 ```
 cd ~/kthw-azure-git/infra

+# initialise terraform providers
 terraform init

+# read NOTE section below to generate the infrastructure variable values file - azurerm-secret.tfvars

+# execute infrastructure provisioning command
 terraform apply -var-file=azurerm-secret.tfvars

+# if terraform throws any error, it may be due to dns name conflicts with already deployed infrastructure in the chosen azure location.
+# try to workaround these errors by changing the values of the variable - prefix or environment or location in the variable values file - azurerm-secret.tfvars
 ```

 # NOTE

 ## - Set the values for the variables by writing to the var file - azurerm-secret.tfvars:
 ```
+cd ~

 az login
 az account list
 # note the id as <SUBSCRIPTION_ID> and tenantId as <TENANT_ID> from the output of previous command